-All students will be required to achieve placement at the ENG 103 and RDG 153 levels or concurrently be enrolled in ENG 099 and RGD 093 if placement is not as the college level to enroll in any CRJ course.
+All matriculated students in the Criminal Justice program will be required to achieve placement at the ENG 103 and RDG 153 level before registering for any criminal justice course.

-A final grade of C or better must be achieved in every criminal justice course to earn the A.S. degree in Criminal Justice.
+A final grade of C or better must be achieved in every criminal justice course to earn either the A.S. or A.A.S. degree in Criminal Justice.